Top 10 Most Overrated Guitarists

 Terrible god awful guitarist.
 He's so bad he makes Lil Wayne look like Jimi Hendrix.

-His guitar playing is obnoxious, it's extremely repetitive, it all sounds the same, the solos are very sloppy and poorly implemented into songs, and the tone of his guitar is painful to listen to.
+His guitar playing is obnoxious.
+It's extremely repetitive and all sounds the same.
+The solos are very sloppy and poorly implemented into songs, and the tone of his guitar is painful to listen to.

-I'm not a fan of Angus Young's guitar playing.
-But he can play circles around Van Halen.
+I'm not a fan of Angus Young's guitar playing, but he can play circles around Van Halen.
 At least his playing isn't this obnoxious.
 I'm tired of hearing that he's better than Hendrix.
 Hendrix destroys this guy.
-All of his complex techniques and diverse, amazing guitar playing has so much variety and it makes this guy look like Lil Wayne.
+All of Hendrix's complex techniques and diverse, amazing guitar playing have so much variety, and it makes this guy look like Lil Wayne.
 At least Lil Wayne doesn't focus on guitar playing.
 He's a crap rapper.

 One of the most boring guitar players that existed.
 His guitar solos, 99% of them, sound the same.
 They are not melodic at all.
 His sound was obnoxious.
 He didn't invent anything.
 He was a poor improviser.

-Like the guy, would love to have a beer with him.
-But the music is more generic than Walmart brand aspirin.
-And uninspiring.
-And simple.
+I like the guy, would love to have a beer with him.
+But his music is more generic than Walmart brand aspirin, uninspiring, and simple.
 I mean, if you can pull a random dude out of a crowd and let him sit in on drums during a concert, you probably aren't pushing many boundaries.

 This is the most dull guitar player I've ever heard.
 Technique is not nearly as important as making decent music.

-He is an insane shedder, but I don't think he could even improvise a blues solo.
+He is an insane shredder, but I don't think he could even improvise a blues solo.

 Only popular because of "Seven Nation Army."
-I believe Meg was the one that wrote the riff too.
-Just look at him; he looks like a rejected Ozzy Osbourne.
+I believe Meg was the one who wrote the riff too.
+Just look at him.
+He looks like a rejected Ozzy Osbourne.